DohaMustafa/Nutrition-System/README.md

  - Run the Client exe
  - Experiment with the GUI
   > Not all the information collected by the user in the GUI are used to generate the Nutrition plan.
+  ---
- # To create exe on Ubuntu
+ ## To create exe on Ubuntu
-  Run the following commands in the project directory terminal (client directory and server directory) qmake -config release make
+  Run the following commands in the project directory terminal (client directory and server directory)<br/>
+ - qmake -config release
+ - make
  ---

  ## Class Diagram